google-home/smart-home-java/README.md

 ## Run the sample

-### Set up the Smart Home Action
+### Set up the Cloud-to-cloud integration

-1. Use the [Actions console](https://console.actions.google.com) to create a new project by clicking **New Project**.
+1. Use the [Developer console](https://console.home.google.com) to create a new project by clicking **New Project**.
 1. Enter a name of your choosing in the text box and click **Create Project**.
 1. Select the **Smart Home**, then click **Start Building**.

-### Optional: Customize the Action
+### Optional: Customize the integration

 1. From the top menu under **Develop**, click **Invocation**.
-1. Add your Action's name.
+1. Add your integration's name.
 Click **Save**.
 1. From the top menu under **DEPLOY**, click **Directory Information**.
-1. Add your Action info, including images, a contact email, and privacy policy.
+1. Add your integration info, including images, a contact email, and privacy policy.
 This information can all be edited before submitting for review.
 1. Click **Save**.

 ### Add Request Sync and Report State support